andre205/twittify/README.md

-# Project Twittify -- Compiling Instructions
+# Project Twittify -- Running Instructions
 ### PC
 #### In GIT Bash, compile and run using: ./run.sh
 If permission is denied, type the following command: chmod +x run.sh